Raee14/HR-Analysis-Dashboard/README.md

 ## Contents

-1. **Dataset**: The dataset used for analysis, containing information on employee attendance and working preferences.
+1. **Dataset**: The dataset used for analysis, contains information on employee attendance and working preferences.
-2. **Power BI Dashboard**: The Power BI dashboard developed to visualize the analysis results and provide insights to HR professionals.
+2. **Power BI Dashboard**: The Power BI dashboard was developed to visualize the analysis results and provide insights to HR professionals.
-3. **README.md**: This file, providing an overview of the project and instructions for usage.
+3. **README.md**: This file, provides an overview of the project and instructions for usage.

 ## Dashboard Features

 - **Attendance Tracking**: Visualization of employee attendance records categorized by different working modes (full day, half day, work from home, half work from home).
-- **Percentage Analysis**: Calculation and visualization of the percentage of employees coming to the office versus those working remotely.
+- **Percentage Analysis**: Calculate and visualise the percentage of employees coming to the office versus those working remotely.
 - **Preference Analysis**: Insights into employee preferences for different working modes, facilitating HR decision-making.

 ## Guided By